eggsworks/egg58/README.md

 - The LEDs are now north-facing (since that is more suitable for the only shine-through caps for Choc currently available)
 - The thumb cluster is now designed for 2x 1.5u instead of one 1.5u and one 2u key.

 The layout and stagger are largely the same, with the exception that keys now use Choc spacing instead of MX.
+Be aware of this when purchasing keycaps.

+Firmware is available using my [fork of QMK](https://github.com/tmick0/qmk_firmware/tree/egg58/keyboards/egg58).

 ## Layout